tyler-blanchard/public-reader/README.md

 # public reader
  Source code for the alexa application Public Reader

-This Alexa reads books in the public domain to its users.
-Users are able to say things like:
+This Alexa app reads books in the public domain to its users.
+Users are able to use commands such as:

     "Alexa, read Crime and Punishment."
     "Alexa, read chapter 1."